Faculty Working Groups

 An SAS Faculty Working Group application--a single pdf comprising:

-- a Faculty Working Group cover sheet, signed by your department chair and business administrator;
+- a Faculty Working Group cover sheet, signed by your department chair and business office;

 - a proposal of no more than three pages providing a rationale for the working group, addressing questions such as: What is the area of study?
 What are the questions you will address?
 What are the implications of this work?
 How will it contribute to education at Penn?
 What would be the relationship between the working group and existing departments, centers, programs, seminars, or colloquia?
 What would the working group accomplish that could not be accomplished within an existing entity?